-[1-27-13] Parcels must meet these additional physical requirements:
+Parcels must meet these additional physical requirements:

 - a.
 The surface area of the address side of the parcel must be large enough to completely and legibly contain the delivery address, return address, postage, markings, endorsements, and extra service labels. - b.
-Except as provided in 7.2.3c, Parcel Select Nonpresort parcels must be greater than 3/4 inch thick at the thickest point. - c.
-If the mailpiece is a Parcel Select Nonpresort parcel under 401.1.0 and is no greater than 3/4 inch thick, the contents must be prepared in a container that is constructed of strong, rigid fiberboard or similar material or in a container that becomes rigid after the contents are enclosed and the container is secured.
+Except as provided in 7.2.3c, Parcel Select Nonpresort and Parcel Select Lightweight parcels must be greater than 3/4 inch thick at the thickest point. - c.
+If the mailpiece is a machinable parcel under 201.7.0 and is no greater than 3/4 inch thick, the contents must be prepared in a container that is constructed of strong, rigid fiberboard or similar material or in a container that becomes rigid after the contents are enclosed and the container is secured.
 The parcel must be able to maintain its shape, integrity, and rigidity throughout processing and handling without collapsing into a letter-size or flat-size piece.